variant-inc/react-native-variant-chat/README.md

 ## Driver Status

-The following features of VariantChat are sensitive to the drivers status.
-You can provide driver status to VariantChat using the function `setDriverStatus()`.
+You can provide driver status to this component using the function `setDriverStatus()`.
+This example demonstrates how you can map the consuming apps driver status values to those used by this component.

 ```javascript
 import {